 Personal Story

-When your world shrinks
+When your world gets smaller after loss

 By Momma R